 When we vote together, and in force, we can decide who will represent us and who will help shape the future of our country and our world.

-Defend Our Future Action is the political advocacy partner of Defend Our Future.
+Defend Our Future Action is the advocacy partner of Defend Our Future.
 We are mobilizing young people to demand action on climate change – so that their voices and votes will shape the world they stand to inherit.
 Young people can change the outcome of elections by supporting candidates who will protect the environment and lead our country to a clean energy future.